 Virions possess icosahedral symmetry and are 140–200 nm in diameter.
-Virions are inactivated by heat (56°C for 30 min), sodium hypochlorite, UV irradiation, chloroform ether, and by exposure to pH3 and pH11.
+Virions are inactivated by heat (56°C for 30 min), sodium hypochlorite, UV irradiation, chloroform, ether, and by exposure to pH3 or less and pH11 or higher.

-Physical properties are likely similar to those of other members of the family.
+Physical properties are likely to be similar to those of other members of the family (see family description)

-The complete genomes of eight megalocytiviruses (ISKNV, RBIV, RSIV, OSGIV, TRBIV, LYCIV, GSIV-K1, and SDDV) have been sequenced.
-Megalocytivirus particles contain a single, linear dsDNA molecule ranging in size from 110,104 to 112,636 bp with a G+C content of 53–55%.
+The complete genomes of at least eight megalocytiviruses, i.e., infectious spleen and kidney necrosis virus (ISKNV), rock bream iridovirus (RBIV), red seabream iridovirus (RSIV), orange spotted grouper iridovirus (OSGIV), turbot reddish body iridovirus (TRBIV), large yellow croaker iridovirus (LYCIV), giant seaperch iridovirus (GSIV), and scale drop disease virus (SDDV), have been sequenced.
+Megalocytivirus particles contain a single, linear dsDNA molecule of 110,104 to 112,636 bp with a G+C content of 53–55%.
 As with other members of the family, genomic DNA is circularly permuted, terminally redundant and highly methylated.

-The protein composition of megalocytiviruses has not been extensively studied.
+The protein composition of megalocytiviruses has not been definitively studied.
 Inspection of viral genomes indicates the presence of between 93 and 135 putative genes.

-Replication of megalocytiviruses is assumed to be similar to that of FV3.
-However, given that there are a number of putative ORFs that are genus-specific, it is likely that megalocytivirus replication differs in some aspects from that of FV3.
+Replication of megalocytiviruses is assumed to be similar to that of frog virus 3.
+However, given that there are a number of putative ORFs that are genus-specific, it is also likely that megalocytivirus replication differs in some aspects.

-In immunofluorescent antibody assays, a monoclonal antibody targeted to red seabream iridovirus detects ISKNV, but does not recognized fish ranaviruses.
+A monoclonal antibody targeted to red seabream iridovirus detects ISKNV in immunofluorescent antibody assays, but does not recognize fish ranaviruses.
 Cross-reactivity among megalocytiviruses likely reflects high levels of amino acid identity among viral proteins.
 Vaccines using inactivated virus or recombinant proteins have been developed, and the former has been licensed for commercial use.

-Megalocytiviruses have been named after the disease they cause (e.g., Infectious spleen and kidney necrosis virus) or the host species (red seabream iridovirus) they infect.
+Megalocytiviruses have been named after the disease they cause (e.g., infectious spleen and kidney necrosis virus, scale drop disease virus) or the host species (red seabream iridovirus) they infect.

 Support for preparation of the Online Report and Report Summaries has been provided by: